SweBarre/mqttclient/README.md

 the _plugins_ list specifies all plugins that should be executed when a topic is updated

 ### plugin
-Here you can override the plugins default configuration, for example setting the priority on notifcation for the irssi plugin from de default pynotify.URGENCY_NORMAL to pynotify.URGENCY_CRITICAL
+Here you can override the plugins default configuration, for example setting the priority on notifcation for the irssi plugin from de default Notify.Urgency.NORMAL to Notify.Urgency.CRITICAL
 ```yaml
 plugin:
   irssi: